-After the Soviets liberated the Sachsenhausen Concentration Camp in April 1945, they immediately occupied all buildings and structures in and around Oranienburg which they thought they could profit from such as the Sachsenhausen Camp, the Flugplatz Oranienburg, and various administration buildings – and demolished everything else which they had no use for such as the SS- Hundeschule and other military and camp structures hidden in the Oranienburg forest.
+After the Soviets liberated the Sachsenhausen Concentration Camp in April 1945, they immediately occupied all buildings and structures in and around Oranienburg which they thought they could profit from such as the Sachsenhausen Camp, The SS hundertschaftsgebäude and the SS Bath and Boiler House, the Flugplatz Oranienburg and the nearby Versuchsstelle für Höhenflüge, and various administration buildings – and demolished everything else which they had no use for such as the SS- Hundeschule and other military and camp structures hidden in the Oranienburg forest.

 Oranienburg was an important base for the Soviet Troops in Germany primarily because of its proximity to Berlin.
 After the Dog Training School and various other buildings school next to the Sachsenhausen Concentration Camp had been torn down, they built up, in collaboration with the NVA (Nationale Volksarmee – National Peoples Army) a munitions depot.
 Several large storage halls were constructed, while the rest of the area was filled up with several dozen camouflaged munition bunkers.
 The whole area was then protected by 2 layers are electrified barbed wire fences.